slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 unlocking dormant ties

 <!--
+“The enemy of excellence is isolation.”

+what people really want:
+Because when it comes to social dynamics, we are what we want.
+And since most of what we want is facilitated by words, we are what we say.

+Which means that if you can look past the literal meaning of language, and learn to read the matrix of goals that drive the people you interact with, you’ll have a huge advantage in this world. ask yourself why this person is using these words at this moment.

+emotional bank accounts.
+You make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.

+people see networking as something to do rather than a habit that forms up part of who you are: something to be.

+you were interested in who they were, not just in what they did (or what they could do for you), and you took the time to add value and help them.
+You’re also not interested in simply helping someone with one sale or one connection, but in building a long-term connection if mutual interests and respect are in place

+age is a mindset.
+I was a late bloomer.
+Some people are early bloomers.
+I only really have 3 friends in the world.
+Here are the ages of my 3 friends: younger than me, same as me, older than me.
+And they all do what I do.
+That's the glue that holds us together.
+Everybody else is an acquaintance.
+Everybody comes for the advice, everyone comes for the know-how.
+But nobody stays for the follow-through.
+Only those 3 ever did.
+Those who stay for the follow-through get the benefits and the rewards.
+You see, it’s time.
+You don’t just get the knowledge and then receive the reward.
+In between the knowledge and the reward comes time.
+It’s time that you are required to give.
+Time time time.
+Time and content.
+That's how I do it.

+The best way to be highly influential is to be human to everyone you meet. add value -> give positive energy
+1. Convey genuine appreciationTo make it clear you’re interested in the other person, think about what they know that you don’t.
+What do you actually want to learn in the interaction?
+Focus on that so that they can walk away knowing they added value too
+2. Listen with intent.Being a good listener is about two things: 1) Demonstrating that you’ve heard exactly what was said by the other person, and 2) encouraging them to continue.
+3. Use humility markers.
+I’ll often start that conversation saying, ‘I’m wrong all the time and I very well may be here
+4. Offer unvarnished honesty.
+Just remember to root your honesty in what will actually have utility for the other part
+5. Blue-sky brainstorm.
+6. End every meeting or conversation with the feeling and optimism you’d like to have at the start of your next conversation with the person.
+7. Don't fake it till you make it.
+If you can’t explain something in simple terms, you don’t understand it.
+What I cannot create, I do not understand.

+1/3 of people hate you.
+1/3 of people love you.
+1/3 don’t care.
+You can’t change this formula.

+we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his.

+focus in others people sucess but pick the right people.

+make poeple being interested in you by making them good/unusual questions.
+ex: make equestions to a producer that is not from the top of their webiste. be intrested in them to them be intrested in you.

+curate your network.

+Rapport Building Questions
+“What Do You Want to Be When You Grow Up?”
+“What Did You Like About Where You Grew Up?”
+“What Places Do You Most Want to Travel To?”
+“If Money Were No Object What Would You Do With Your Life?”
+“What Are the Three Things You Most Want to Do Before You Die?

+“Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.” -- Patanjali

+the most popular guys smile more than other people and like more other kids. -> be interested to be interesting

+include people to gain allies.

+“You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”  -- Dale Carnegie

+super connectors: people with long networks, spend more time with these people be a giver, points in common

+---

+models of kinds of people in the world: hedonists + stoics takers + matchers + givers people that like you + people that don't like you + people that don't care about you finders + grinders (work bees) + minders

+---

+> *'No one’s going to help you in a way that’s not beneficial to them.'*

+How to make a good first impression: putting your best foot forward actually reveals the real you. smile, When individuals speak slowly and clearly, they tend to sound more credible than those who speak quickly.Stop Trying To Impress research from Harvard shows people would rather work with a lovable fool than a competent jerk -- even if they won’t admit it:
+The right question is “How do I get them talking about themselves?
+It gives their brain as much pleasure as food or money.
+And when they open up, don’t judge.
+Seek someone else’s thoughts and opinions without judging them.
+How to be a great listener: active listening.
+Mirroring: Repeat the last 1-3 words the person just said as a question.
+(Yes, it’s that simple.)
+Paraphrasing: Repeat what they just said in your own words.
+Labeling: Put a name on what they say they’re feeling.
+“Sounds like you’re feeling pressured.
+Emphasize Similarity, we like people who are like us Questions Are Powerful
+A great question I love is challenges.
+“What kind of challenges did you have at work this week?
+What kind of challenges do you have living in this part of the country?
+What kinds of challenges do you have raising teenagers?”
+Everyone has got challenges.
+It gets people to share what their priorities in life are at that point in time.
+What the best subjects to discuss are: Travel, Compliments And asking for Advice, Offer sincere compliments tarted speaking with more enthusiasm
+How to prevent awkward silences:
+How to politely end a conversation:

+Make sure the other person walks away better for having met you.: add value Stop trying to impress people or “win” the conversation.
+It’s really much simpler than that.

+A lot of people really like answering good questions!

+Pro Tip: Become the conduit in your circle — the one who makes sure introductions are made.
+It really is as simple as asking, “Have you met my friend, Johnny?”
+Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
+That’s all anyone wants when they’re out – to feel included.

+Curiosity is King

+Be useful, not important.
+It’s not about you.
+It’s about the impact you have on others and the legacy that you leave.

 > *'Custom tailor teams from project to project.
 Same team from same project is not the best option.'*

 list the people i met